ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 3. Liquid runoff, captured by `lrunoff` or `friver`
 4. Frozen runoff, captured by `frunoff` or `ficeberg`
 5. Sea ice melt/formation, captured by `seaice_melt` (same as the CICE diagnostic `fresh`)
-6. Virtual precipitation from salinity restoring, captured by `vprec`

 There are also two other summarising diagnostics, `net_massin` and `net_massout` which contain the net mass of freshwater into and out of the ocean respectively.
 Note that these are made up of a combination of the individual fluxes described above, but that `seaice_melt` contributes to both depending on whether ice is formed or melted.